LG CordZero A9 vs. Dyson V10 Absolute Comparison

 The LG CordZero (actually) picked up more surface debris, but the V10 Absolute got three percentage points better with embedded sand (on mid-pile carpet).

-Dyson’s higher airflow is why it got a higher average, but it’s using the max setting, where LG runs further (15 vs. 5 mins).
+Dyson’s higher airflow is why it got a higher average, but it’s using the max setting, while LG runs for longer (15 vs. 5 mins).

-One advantage of the V10 is the adjustable gates, enabling it to pick up large dirt piles without snowplowing them.
+One advantage of the V10 is its adjustable gates, which enable it to pick up large dirt piles without snowplowing them.

 Hair Wrap Comparison [on Carpets]

-Surprisingly, the LG CordZero was better at cleaning hair on carpets, picking up in the high 90s and 100s in experiments between nine and eleven inches, despite having less airflow.
+Surprisingly, the LG CordZero was better at cleaning hair on carpets, achieving high 90s and 100s in experiments between 9 and 11 inches, despite having less airflow.

 Unfortunately, even with the higher airflow, the V10 Absolute wasn’t as good, struggling with eleven-inch hair, only getting 30%.

-I think the LG’s chunkier brush roll is one factor that enables it to resist tangles better.
+I think LG’s chunkier brush roll is one factor that helps it resist tangles better.

 Noise Comparison

-I used a sound meter to check these vacuums for the noise test, and here are the results.
+I used a sound meter to test these vacuums for noise, and here are the results.

 Despite the lower airflow, the LG CordZero recorded higher decibel levels in the low and max settings.